samber/lo/README.md

 ### Try{0->6}

-The same behavior than `Try`, but callback returns 2 variables.
+The same behavior as `Try`, but the callback returns 2 variables.

 ```go
 ok := lo.Try2(func() (string, error) {